 Forest Preserve District of DuPage County Natural Resources – Volunteers help a team of ecologists restore natural diversity to the forest preserves in DuPage County.
 Volunteers also monitor bird, amphibian, reptile and insect populations in the preserves.
 During workdays, volunteers collect and redistribute seeds or remove invasive species to re-establish native prairies and woodlands.
 Visit the Natural Services Volunteer page for more information on volunteer opportunities or contact Volunteer Services at 630-933-7233 or [email protected].

 Glen Ellyn Park District – Volunteer to help clear invasive plants, clean-up trash, plant native plants and seeds, maintain trails and more in the Glen Ellyn Park District natural areas.
-Check out the Restoration Work Days page on the Glen Ellyn Park District website for an updated schedule of work days, times and locations or contact Renae Frigo at [email protected] if you have questions.
+Check out the Restoration Work Days page on the Glen Ellyn Park District website for an updated schedule of work days.